MicrosoftDocs/windowsserverdocs/WindowsServerDocs/administration/performance-tuning/role/active-directory-server/memory-usage-considerations.md

 There are built-in OS facilities that can consume significant RAM depending on the usage profile:

 - **File Server**.
 Domain Controllers are also file servers for SYSVOL and Netlogon shares, servicing group policy and scripts for policy and startup/logon scripts.
-<br />We however see customers use Domain Controllers to service other file content.
+  We however see customers use Domain Controllers to service other file content.
 The SMB file server would then consume RAM to track the active clients, but foremost, the file content would make the OS File Cache grow, and compete over RAM with the ESE Database cache.

 - **WMI Queries**.
 Monitoring solutions often make many WMI queries.
 The individual query may be cheap to execute, often it is the volume of calls that incurs some overhead.
 This includes that the solutions extract the new events logged in the various event logs Windows manages.

-<br />The event log with the most volume is typically the Security Event log.
+  The event log with the most volume is typically the Security Event log.
 And this is also the event log that security administrators want to collect especially from Domain Controllers.

-<br />The WMI Service has a dynamic memory allocation scheme that would optimize the queries and there is the chance it is allocating a lot of memory, again competing with the ESE database cache.
+  The WMI Service has a dynamic memory allocation scheme that would optimize the queries and there is the chance it is allocating a lot of memory, again competing with the ESE database cache.